SamuelJZRobinson/Wisdom-Database/README.md

 # Databases

-- Public Wisdom: curated principles from public sources.
+- Mental Tools: conceptual models, heuristics, and reasoning frameworks that improve thinking, problem-solving, and decision-making.
+- Quotes: insights, advice, or reflection from philosophers and thinkers.
-- Personal Sayings: curated valuable or unique principles shared by users that may not be widely available.
+- Personal Sayings: sayings by users that may not be widely available.

 # Guidelines